u13159102/paperkite-challenge/README.md

 After receiving the design signoff from the client we are now ready to build the next stage of the Coca-Cola Vend App.
 We have been provided the following 3 states from our design team and need to implement an API for our mobile teams (Android & iOS) to consume so that they can get underway.

-To do this, we first need to consume the Product and Promotion data from Coke's systems.
+To do this, we first need to consume the product and promotion data from Coke's systems.
 We’ve been provided with the following URL and brief documentation to go with it.
 Coke have said we can’t call this anymore frequently than every 5 minutes because their system can’t handle the load.

 The URL is: [Products](https://ncakqcujsk.execute-api.ap-southeast-2.amazonaws.com/PKTechTest/products)